PlummersSoftwareLLC/Primes/PrimeAmd64/solution_1/README.md

 ## Run instructions

 To make the binary, run `make.sh` (on a Linux system).
-To execute the binary (after it is made) for primes up to 1 million, run `run.sh`.
+To execute the binary (after it is made) for primes up to 1 million, run `run8.sh`.

 ## Output